-Dr. David Sarraf is a full time faculty member at the Jules Stein Eye Institute at UCLA and is a member of the Retinal Disorders and Ophthalmic Genetics Division at JSE UCLA.
+Dr. David Sarraf is a full time faculty member at the Stein Eye Institute at UCLA and is a member of the Retinal Disorders and Ophthalmic Genetics Division at JSE UCLA.

 He is a board certified ophthalmologist with subspecialty expertise in the area of retinal disease.
 His practice at UCLA centers on the diagnosis and treatment of a broad spectrum of retinal diseases including:

-Dr. Sarraf is a professor at the Jules Stein Eye Institute at UCLA and supervises various conferences for the residents, fellows and medical students at JSEI UCLA.
+Dr. Sarraf is a professor at the Stein Eye Institute at UCLA and supervises various conferences for the residents, fellows and medical students at JSEI UCLA.
 Dr. Sarraf is also director and lecturer for several courses and conferences for the LA wide community.

 Dr. Sarraf is a clinical researcher who has published over 60 research papers, case reports, reviews and book chapters.